LibraryOfCongress/bagit-python/auto_bagit_transfer/DOCUMENTATION.md

 A: Yes, with proper write permissions.

 **Q: How to verify successful transfer?**
-A: Check log for "Success rate: 100.0%" and no errors.
+A: Check log for "Success rate: 100.0%" and detailed batch summaries showing successful transfers.

+**Q: What happens to existing BagIt bags in my source?**
+A: The tool detects existing bags and re-bags them with fresh checksums and validation, excluding any hidden files that may have been added.

 ## Quick Reference